jsren/ostest/README.md

 ## Building ##

-The ostest library comprises all source files except _example.cpp_ which is intended as a usage example and can be built as a standalone executable.
+The ostest library comprises all source files in the root dierctory except _example.cpp_ which is intended as a usage example and can be built as a standalone executable.

+An additional _selftest_ directory contains test files for testing the ostest library with itself.

 ### Preprocessor Flags ###
 The following preprocessor flags may be set when building the ostest library: